TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

    Description
          If set, then handling of localizations is disabled.
-Otherwise FlexForms will allow editing of additional languages than the default according to “sys\_languages” table contents.
+Otherwise FlexForms will allow editing of additional languages than the default according to "sys\_languages" table contents.

-         The language you can select from is the language configured in “sys\_languages” but they  *must* have ISO country codes set - see example below.
+         The language you can select from is the language configured in "sys\_languages" but they  *must* have ISO country codes set - see example below.